-13 Student Employees 2.8178 FTE 2.11% District Total Eight positions in the Scene Shop (Scenery Lab), three positions in the Costume Studio (Costume Shop), and two positions in the Box Office.
+Positions are divided between the Scenery Lab, the Costume Studio, and the Box Office.
 The total number of hours available are often subdivided between students because they can only work a limited number of hours.
 For instance, one student employee works only 3 hours a week.